 Note the VHF elements tagged on the back.
-These may be the cause of the 2dB drop in gain over the Image 18 aerial I also tested though the drop off is more likely due to the fact that cable routing on a log periodic is very important to maintain the gain of the aerial and on this design the cable routing is back up the aerial boom (unlike all other log periodic aerials (including the Image).
+These may be the cause of the 2dB drop in gain over the Image 18 aerial I also tested though the reduction is more likely due to the fact that cable routing on a log periodic is very important to maintain the gain of the aerial and on this design the cable routing is back up the aerial boom (unlike all other Log Periodic aerials, including the Image).

 What`s this !
 The manufacturers of the Status use (certainly up to May 2013) Low Loss CoAx !
 That, is an inexcusable bodge, I can`t imagine what they were thinking….
 And, unlike every other aerial manufacturer, they wouldn`t lend me an aerial to test, I actually had to buy one (what did they have to hide, the cable perhaps….), so thanks for that, not.
 (Link)